viper3400/Cobaka/README.md

 The app is listening as soon it's started and will stop to listen when it is closed.
 Use Start/Stop for manual override.

 ![AppWindow](https://github.com/viper3400/Cobaka/blob/master/CobakaMainWindow.png)

+## Settings

+Settings are stored in "%LOCALAPPDATA%\Cobaka\NoiseDetectorConfig.json" whenever they are changed.
+Use "Reset Defaults" button to delete the settings file and reset to default values.